José Behra: Racing career

 Behra began the 1959 season with fourth in class at the Coupes de Vitesse in his Porsche.
 He entered Le Mans in a 718 RSK but would not attend.
 Throughout the year, his brother would develop a Formula Two car under the Behra-Porsche marque.
 Jean was contracted to Scuderia Ferrari for 1959 but his relationship with the team was famously confrontational.
 While still a Ferrari driver, Jean entered one of his Porsches to the 1959 Monaco Grand Prix with Maria Teresa de Filippis at the wheel and José as a reserve entrant.
 De Filippis did not qualify for the event.
 Jean was fired from the Scuderia after the 1959 French Grand Prix; he entered his own car to the German Grand Prix but crashed fatally in the supporting sportscar race.
 José overcame the devastating loss of his brother and continued to race.

 Behra raced a Jaguar Mk II throughout 1960.
 The year started strongly with victory in the Tourisme class and third overall in the Alpine Rally.
 He retired with an accident from the Trophée d'Auvergne, this year a 6-hour race, retired from the Liège–Rome–Liège "Road Marathon", placed fourth in class with motorcycle racer Pierre Monneret in the Tour de France, and finished 16th in the Tour de Corse.

-1961 saw Behra claim his best finish in the Monte Carlo Rally with 8th place.
+1961 saw Behra claim his best finish in the Monte Carlo Rally with eighth place.
 In 1962, he retired from the 24 Hours of Le Mans with gearbox failure, and entered the Tour de France but did not compete.
 1963 saw him co-pilot Jean Guichet to victory in the race, and the following year he drove to second in the GT1.0 class.

-In 1965 he entered the Monte Carlo Rally and Critérium Neige et Glace but his result in either rally is unclear.
+In 1965, Behra entered the Monte Carlo Rally and Critérium Neige et Glace but his result in either rally is unclear.
 He drove an NSU Prinz to 10th in the GT2.0 race at the Prix de Paris (Montlhéry) and to second in class in the Alpine Rally.

 Behra was co-driver to Jean-François Piot in the 1969 Alpine Rally, but necessitated the pair's retirement when he fell ill during the event.
 The pair found better fortune by winning their class in that year's Tour de France.

 Behra's final appearance in the Tour came in 1970 as co-driver to Jean-Claude Andruet in a Ligier JS1 sports prototype.
 This was the first race for the new car and both examples retired with engine troubles.